3 Key Strategies For Paying Less Taxes In Brooklyn

 If you don’t have enough in your taxable accounts, you may need to withdraw from illiquid investments, such as tax-deferred or tax-free accounts.
 Early withdrawals from these accounts could result in penalties or restrictions on accessing your funds.

 Conversely, having too large a balance in taxable accounts may lead to paying more in taxes.
-It’s important to find the right balance—not too much and not too little.
+So, it’s best to find the right balance.

 TAX-DEFERRED ACCOUNT